-In the Philippines, approximately 500,000 Filipinos are visually impaired according to blind.org.ph, a non-profit organization that studies blindness statistics in the Philippines.
-On the other hand, there are more than 285 million people who are visually impaired in the world, reports World Health Organization (WHO).
+In the Philippines, approximately 500,000 Filipinos are visually impaired, according to blind.org.ph, a non-profit organization that studies blindness statistics in the Philippines.
+On the other hand, there are more than 285 million people who are visually impaired in the world, reports the World Health Organization (WHO).

-According to WHO, about 80% of these cases could have been avoided if they had gotten their eyes checked or worn prescription eyewear in the Philippines, so do not take any eye symptom likely.
+According to WHO, 80% of these cases could have been avoided if only they got their eyes checked by a professional and wore their prescription glasses.
+Don’t take eye symptoms lightly.
 In this infographic, we share with you several symptoms you should never ignore.

 1. Flashing lights, floaters, or gray shadows

 These “floaters” can be more than just blobs of color.
 They can be black or gray specks, strings, shadows, and cobwebs in your vision.
 What you’re experiencing can be the detachment of the retina, called Posterior Vitreous Detachment (PVD).
 It could also be a retinal tear, but you should check with your doctor to be sure.

 Fatigue, allergies, or eye irritation because of improper contact lens sanitation can lead to bloodshot eyes.
 Outside of that, it could be pink eye, or keratitis, a corneal infection that causes redness, pain, inflammation, and discharge.
 Catch keratitis in its early stages to avoid vision loss.